dreamportdev/Osdev-Notes/Framebuffer.md

 Depending on the framebuffer_type value you have different values for color_info field.

-* If frambuffer_type is 0 this mens indexed colors, this means that the color-info field has the following values:
+* If frambuffer_type is 0 this means indexed colors, this means that the color-info field has the following values:

 | Size    | Description                    |
 |---------|--------------------------------|